HiiGHoVuTi/Manivelle/README.md

 (sys
     (string touch file.txt)
-    (string echo Hello world > file.txt)) ; every argument is a single string that will be executed by the users' system
+    (string echo "Hello world" > file.txt)) ; every argument is a single string that will be executed by the users' system

 (import
-    (string other-module.vl)) ; runs another .vl file in the .velle folder
+    (string other-module)) ; runs another .vl file in the .velle folder

 )
 ```